mavryk-network/bake.mavryk.org_content/en/mavbake/tutorials/how-to-troubleshoot.md

 You can add `--log-level=trace` regardless of the setup type that's being attempted, whether it's on Ghostnet or some other testnet.

 ### Blockchain errors
 Sometimes, you will notice that `mavbake info` never seems to show that you are able to fully synchronize your node.
 Upon looking at it you may find that your node is stuck on a certain block.
-This is usually due to a problem with the Tezos node itself.
-The Tezos node is a separate process from the MavBake process.
-If you are having issues with the Tezos node, you can try to restart it with the following command:
+This is usually due to a problem with the Mavryk node itself.
+The Mavryk node is a separate process from the MavBake process.
+If you are having issues with the Mavryk node, you can try to restart it with the following command:

    ```
    mavbake restart
    ```
-You may see an error like the one below, which indicates your node needs to be bootstrapped with a fresh copy of the Tezos blockchain.
+You may see an error like the one below, which indicates your node needs to be bootstrapped with a fresh copy of the Mavryk blockchain.

    ```
    baker@baker-VirtualBox:~$ mavbake node log node -f